 Activities and deliverables

-They are the output of a discovery, in other words, the representation of the activities obtained from our discovery.
-There are many formats that can help us to represent these activities and deliverables, we must choose the one that best suits our project.
+They are the output of discovery, in other words, the representation of the activities obtained from our discovery.
+Many formats can help us to represent these activities and deliverables; we must choose the one that best suits our project.

 Understand and align

-If each team member does not share a common vision of the problem or does not understand the available information in the same way, it is very likely that the solutions they come up with will be very different from each other or will focus on different aspects.
-Therefore, the outcome of a discovery is that the activities and deliverables allow us to understand and align as a team towards the same objectives.
-As López says: "The important thing is that we come out with a joint and aligned understanding of the needs we need to meet".
+Suppose each team member does not share a common vision of the problem or needs help understanding the available information in the same way.
+In that case, it is very likely that the solutions they come up with will be very different from each other or will focus on various aspects.
+Therefore, the outcome of discovery is that activities and deliverables allow us to understand and align as a team toward the same objectives.
+As López says: "The important thing is that we come out with a joint and aligned understanding of the needs we need to meet."

 To this end, it is advisable to analyze the problem from different perspectives.
 The ADM points out three angles to be considered:

-Business (value) - What value is provided to the user.
+Business (value) - What is the value provided to the user?

 UX (user) - What is the user experience and how can it be improved.

-Technology (feasible) - How feasible it is to implement, maintain and improve over time the solution we propose.
+Technology (feasible) - How possible it is to implement, maintain and enhance the proposed solution over time.

 In seeking this alignment, it is important to involve stakeholders, who are ultimately the people who will help understand the problem and the possible solutions available.
-Among them, he highlighted the domain experts, the sales team, technical leaders, the marketing team and, above all, the detractors.
+Among them, he highlighted the domain experts, the sales team, technical leaders, the marketing team, and, above all, the detractors.
 We should not leave out the people we know can complicate a discovery.
-"It is key to incorporate the detractors from the beginning, because sooner or later you will find them and they can generate blocks to certain solutions," he said.
-Ultimately, it's about creating a common vision from each particular perspective.
+"It is key to incorporate the detractors from the beginning because sooner or later you will find them, and they can generate blocks to certain solutions," he said.
+Ultimately, it's about creating a shared vision from each particular perspective.

 Problems and solutions

 So, what do we want to align on?
 On the problem that blocks us or does not allow us to move forward and the solutions to respond to that problem.
 This is the key.
-López explained that in order to address this shared definition of problems and solutions, several levels must be taken into account, since depending on the degree of uncertainty or complexity in these areas, more emphasis will have to be placed on some tools or others.
 The nature of the problem to be solved defines the activities and deliverables.
-For example, if the project we are going to address is more tactical than strategic, the tools we use will be focused on reinforcing the tactics since we assume that the strategy already exists.
-We may reinforce that strategy a bit at the beginning, but in the end we will focus on the tactics.
+For example, suppose the project we will address is more tactical than strategic.
+In that case, the tools we use will reinforce the tactics since we assume that the strategy already exists.
+We may strengthen that strategy a bit at the beginning, but we will focus on the tactics in the end.

 According to these categories, López presented some useful tools for each case: